128technology/docs/docs/intro_installation_quickstart_aws.md

 * If the **Session Smart Networking Platform** offering selected for the deployment was the **BYOL**, SSH to the EC2 instance using `t128` as the username as indicated in the `SSHLogin` field.
 Launch the software installation process with the command `sudo install-ssr`.
 * If the **Session Smart Networking Platform** offering selected for the deployment is a **Private AMI** or an **Hourly AMI**, and IP address/es to an existing Conductor have been provided in the template, the non-interactive, Zero Touch Provisioning (ZTP) method is triggered.
 After the VM is deployed, an additional 2-3 minutes are required before the ZTP process initializes.
 When the ZTP process is ready, there will be an asset in the Conductor to be associated with the router configuration.

- Login to Conductor via HTTPs to associate the pending asset with the configuration of the router.
+ Login to the Conductor via HTTPs to associate the pending asset with the configuration of the router.
 If the asset is not associated with a router, an unmanaged router will be deployed, and must be initialized manually.
 To login to the instance via SSH, use `t128` as the username and the SSH public key of the IAM user provided in the template.

 #### AWS CLI